Skip to main content

 The OCLC opens a deposit station in Sprinford, its seventh.
 Membership still includes eighteen village and town libraries from across the county.
 The OCLC also purchases a new bookmobile.
 By this time, the OCLC's bookmobile travels about 4,000 miles to exchange 15,000 books annually.
 The OCLC's entire collection totals 33,000 volumes.

-The Lake Erie Regional Library system forms, which includes Elgin, Middlesex, Norfolk, and Oxford counties.
-Another form of library collective, regional systems emerge primarily for interlibrary book sharing.
-The library's film service also begins around this time.
+The Lake Erie Regional Library system forms and includes Elgin, Middlesex, Norfolk, and Oxford counties.
+Another form of library collective, regional systems exist primarily for interlibrary book sharing.

-But most importantly, Oxford County considers ending its county library cooperative and establishing a county public library system.
-On December 3rd, Oxford County passes by-law No. 1781 (effective January 1, 1965) to create its new county system, called the Oxford County Library, and end its Oxford County Library Cooperative after seventeen years.
-The new county public library will serve the Townships of Blandford, Blenheim, Dereham, East Nissouri, North Norwich, South Norwich, East Oxford, North Oxford, West Oxford, East Zorra, and West Zorra, plus the villages of Beachville, Embro, Norwich, and Tavistock.
+By the fall, Oxford County considers establishing a county public library; and on December 3rd, it passes by-law No. 1781 (effective January 1, 1965) to create the Oxford County Library.
+The new organization will replace the seventeen year old OCLC and serve the Townships of Blandford, Blenheim, Dereham, East Nissouri, North Norwich, South Norwich, East Oxford, North Oxford, West Oxford, East Zorra, and West Zorra, plus the villages of Beachville, Embro, Norwich, and Tavistock.
 Only Woodstock, Ingersoll, and Tillsonburg retain their municipal public library systems.

 5. The Oxford County Library: The First 25 Years (1965-99)

-Following the Middlesex County Library's example, the OCL will maintain, in addition to a county-level board of trustees, "advisory committees" in all municipalities served by the library.
+Following the Middlesex County Library's example, the OCL maintains, in addition to its county-level board of trustees, "advisory committees" in each municipality it serves.
 (Several of these municipalities will maintain advisory committees even sixty years later.)
-The new library system's Headquarters will be in Woodstock, using the same two rooms in the county courthouse's basement as used by the former OCLC.
-And although Ingersoll and Tillsonburg remain independent (town) public libraries, each forms a special agreement with the OCL that anyone with an OCL borrower's card may use their services and borrow their books free of charge.
+The new Oxford County Library's headquarters will operate in Woodstock, using the same two rooms in the courthouse basement as used by the former OCLC.
+And although Ingersoll and Tillsonburg remain independent (town) public libraries, both form a special agreement with the OCL that anyone with an OCL borrower's card may use their services and borrow their books free of charge.

-The OCL relaunches the former OCLC bookmobile as the Oxford County Library's bookmobile.
-The bookmobile begins making regular visits to the various OCL branches.
+The OCL relaunches the former OCLC bookmobile as the Oxford County Library's.
+The bookmobile begins visiting the various OCL branches regularly.

 Only months after the OCL's formation, the drugstore that had housed Drumbo's small library for years closes permanently, leaving the OCL without a location for its Drumbo Branch.
 (It will take nearly two years for the Drumbo Branch to reopen in another permanent location.)